 Next: Beer and wings won’t save this restaurant.

-Th fact that Buffalo Wild Wings is struggling comes at no shock.
-Customers are becoming more careful with their money as restaurant competition increases and food costs rise.
-BWW is projected to raise wing prices by as much as 10% to account for slower revenue.
-A dismal March Madness also prompted it to evaluate other menu options.
-So don’t expect any new joints to open in your neighborhood anytime soon.
+Buffalo Wild Wings’ struggles don’t shock us.
+Customers are careful with their cash as restaurant competition and food costs increase.
+BWW is projected to raise wing prices by as much as 10% to account for slow revenue.
+A dismal March Madness also prompted it to evaluate its menu.
+Don’t expect a new joint to open in your neighborhood anytime soon.

 Next: A fast food joint blames Uncle Sam.

-Jack in the Box is having a rough 2017 when it comes to generating business, but apparently, taxes are to blame.
+Jack in the Box is having a rough 2017, but apparently, taxes are to blame.
 CEO Lenny Comma said in a press release, “We believe some of this slowdown may be attributable to delayed tax refunds, as well as record rainfall and flooding in California over the past few weeks which have impacted our Jack in the Box results.”

 Next: This coffee powerhouse did not have a “unicorn” year.